- Home

 Description

 Featuring a series of indispensable research tools, including an A to Z of key terms and concepts, a chronology, a detailed list of resources, and a fully annotated bibliography, this new edition also adds introductory abstracts and study questions for each chapter.
-The Bloomsbury Companion to Political Philosophy is the essential reference tool for anyone researching or working in this crucial and dynamic field.
+The Bloomsbury Companion to Political Philosophy is the essential reference tool for anyone researching or working in this vital and dynamic field.

 Table of Contents